User registration

 })

 After completing the flow for browser-based or custom registration, you register a PIN to complete the registration.
 This is communicated by the SDK to the Flutter Plugin through events.
-The app will have to listen to these events and respond to them accordingly.
+The app must listen to these events and respond to them accordingly.

 Create PIN events